As I waited at the empty bus stop, I was suddenly compelled to write a novel.

 The sensation morphed into a gripping vice.
 I struggled to breathe.
 I sunk lower into the seat, gasping.

 He was crying.
-He was practically wailing like the whole world had let him down.
+He was practically wailing with the helplessness of a newborn child.
 The rest of the passengers appeared oblivious to his pains.
 They continued to be engaged in their own activities.
 The woman rocked her baby, whispering a lullaby.
 The boy stared intently into his book.

 Unwittingly or otherwise, he flipped his portrait and revealed the photo.
 He brushed away his hair to the side and showed his face.